 Secondary School Modules

-Hike through undisturbed and disturbed natural landscapes, exploring the complexity of feedbacks between the biotic and abiotic environments.
-Discover how plants and animal interactions create stable ecosystems.
+Hike through undisturbed and disturbed natural landscapes, experiencing the complexity of feedbacks between the biotic and abiotic environments.
+Discover how plant and animal interactions create stable ecosystems.

 This module connects with the curriculum of the following classes:

 Module available in Fall and Spring.